New Delhi and scores of Indian districts under lockdown to contain coronavirus spread

 “State governments will issue orders allowing only essential services to operate in about 75 districts with confirmed COVID-19 cases or casualties,” said a home ministry official in New Delhi.

-Indian Railways, which carries more than 25 million commuters a day, canceled all passenger train services until March 31.
+Indian Railways, which carries more than 25 million commuters a day, cancelled all passenger train services until March 31.

 Medical experts say a lack of testing facilities could be hiding the true extent of cases in India, which has a population of more than 1.3 billion people.